Agbonkhianmeghe Orobator

-Agbonkhianmeghe E. Orobator, born in 1967 in Benin City, Nigeria, is a Nigerian Jesuit priest, theologian, and author.
-In 2025, he is also Dean of the Jesuit School of Theology of Santa Clara University in California.
+Agbonkhianmeghe E. Orobator, SJ (born 1967) is a Nigerian Jesuit priest, theologian, and author who has served as dean of the Jesuit School of Theology of Santa Clara University in California since 2023.

 He is recognized as one of the most influential voices in contemporary African theology and for his commitment to social justice, interreligious dialogue, and ecclesial reform.

 Early life and education

 Agbonkhianmeghe Orobator was born in 1967 in Benin City, Nigeria, into a family that practiced traditional African religions.
 His interest in Catholicism emerged during adolescence, after attending an Easter Vigil Mass at a local Jesuit parish.
 He was baptized at the age of 16, at which point he received the name Emmanuel, a symbolic choice meaning "God with us," reflecting his spiritual encounter with Christ in an African context.
-This experience shaped his theological approach, which emphasizes inculturation and spirituality rooted in local realities.
+He saw the works of the American Jesuits as fully devoted to the service of others, resonant of an African anthropology of Ubuntu that teaches "a person is a person through other persons."
+This experience shaped his theological approach, which emphasizes culturally contextualized theology.

 After two years of university studies in linguistics and African languages, Orobator joined the Society of Jesus (Jesuits) in 1986.
 He began his philosophical studies at Saint Peter Canisius Institute in Kinshasa, Democratic Republic of Congo, and later pursued theology at Hekima University College in Nairobi, Kenya.

 He continued his theological education in the United States at the Jesuit School of Theology of Santa Clara University, where he earned a licentiate in sacred theology.
 He later completed a PhD in theology and religious studies at the University of Leeds in the United Kingdom, specializing in systematic theology and ethics.
 He also holds an MBA from Georgetown University.